DataSQRL/Acorn/README.md

 # Acorn Agent

-Acorn Agent is a simple yet flexible framework for building AI Agents, Chat Bots, and generative AI applications on the JVM.
+Acorn Agent is a simple yet flexible framework for building AI Agents, Chat Bots, and LLM microservices on the JVM.
 It seamlessly integrates (semi-)structured data from various external sources—such as APIs, databases, and function calls—with generative AI models to deliver high-quality results tailored to your data.

 ![Acorn Agent Connects Data with LLMs](img/overview.png)